Shaun Parnis

-Shaun Parnis (born 16 January 1980) is a Maltese international lawn bowler.
+Shaun Parnis (born 16 January 1980) is an international lawn bowler.
+Born in Australia, he represents Malta internationally.

 Biography

 He was born in Bankstown, New South Wales, Australia and works at Dapto Citizens Bowling Club.
 He represented Malta in the 2006 Commonwealth Games and 2010 Commonwealth Games.

 He was selected as part of the Maltese team for the 2018 Commonwealth Games on the Gold Coast in Queensland where he reached the semi-finals of the Pairs with Brendan Aquilina.

 In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia.
 In 2022, Parnis was selected for the 2022 Commonwealth Games in Birmingham.